This article may contain compensated links. See our full disclosure here

 Ferry From Naples to Amalfi Coast

-While trains may be faster, you’ll witness magnificent views on the ferry from Naples to the Amalfi Coast.
+You’ll witness magnificent views on the ferry from Naples to the Amalfi Coast.
 The trip from Naples to Amalfi town takes approximately one and a half hours and costs around €25.

 Bus From Naples to Amalfi Coast